staiyeba/documentation/Linux-guide.rst

     $ conan config install https://github.com/includeos/conan_config.git

-If you prefer to set up conan manually the full configuration can be found in the [conan_config](https://github.com/includeos/conan_config.git)-repository.
+If you prefer to set up conan manually the full configuration can be found in the `conan_config <https://github.com/includeos/conan_config.git>`__ repository.